BobbyMcBobFace/MATHAA/README.md

 [CONVERTERv1.py](/CONVERTER/CONVERTERv1.py) -- takes in _input.txt_ with ASCII equations and converts explicit equations into a list of TI-BASIC [piecewise(](http://tibasicdev.wikidot.com/piecewise) --- right now a manual transfer to the graphing calculator

+[CONVERTERv2.py](/CONVERTER/CONVERTERv2.py) -- takes in _input.txt_ with ASCII equations and converts explicit equations into a collection of TI-BASIC .txt files.
+It can be run through a TI-BASIC Compiler.

 ## Roadmap

 - [x]  Add conversion support to ti-basic piecewise( and etc for non-implicit graphs in [CONVERTERv0.py](/CONVERTER/CONVERTERv0.py)
-- [ ]  Add support to fully produce a complete .8xp file that can be uploaded to the calculator to run
+- [x]  Add support to fully produce a complete .8xp file that can be uploaded to the calculator to run
 - [ ] Add support for the rest of the graphs.

 For now check out <https://tiny.cc/mathprojconverter/> by my senior although it is not as robust